10 Silent Signs of Diabetes

 • overweight/obese persons

-• women with history of gestational diabetes (diabetes during pregnancy)
+• women with a history of gestational diabetes (diabetes during pregnancy)

 • Black, Native American and Hispanic persons in the United States; (worldwide various other ethnic groups are at higher risk)